OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/advanced_ssh_usage.rst

 Populate Host Keys
 ==================

-Unless the infrastructure hosts are configured not :ref:`check host SSH keys <node_ssh_config_ignore>` of communicating parties (which is not recommended), it's crucial to populate host keys of each host into ``known_hosts`` file in a secure manner.
-The configuration management system could help with creating such a file to a certain extent as it has insight into the configuration of your hosts and might leverage a different way to access the host than over SSH.
+Unless the infrastructure hosts are configured not :ref:`check host SSH keys <node_ssh_config_ignore>` of communicating parties (which is not recommended), it's crucial to populate the host keys of each host into the ``known_hosts`` file in a secure manner.
+The configuration management system can help with creating such a file to a certain extent, as it has insight into the configuration of your hosts and might leverage a different way to access the host than over SSH.

 Manual Secure Add
 -----------------

-We'll demonstrate how to easily and securely add identity of the remote host into ``known_hosts`` file on Front-end.
+We'll demonstrate how to easily and securely add the identity of the remote host into the ``known_hosts`` file on the Front-end.
 The output of the commands is provided only for demonstration.

 On your **new** hypervisor Node: